Round Vase, Mobach, Utrecht

 350,00

-Beautiful Art Deco wall plate, designed by Henri Breetvelt, and painted by Burger Marteen.
+Beautiful Art Deco wall plate, designed by Henri Breetvelt, and painted by M. Burger.

 Henri Breetvelt (1864-1923) was nicknamed by his peers ‘the king of pottery painters’.
 His designs were pathbreaking and highly influential.
 His work is represented in various Dutch museums.

-His designs continued after his death under the name “Decor Breetvelt”.
+His designs continued to be produced after his death under the name “Decor Breetvelt”.

 Pair of large Vases, decor ‘Rosario’, Regina, Gouda